 Recommendation 3: Considering the need for new orientations in droughts and climate change research and the priorities of ICARDA in this domain, with implications in other programs, agronomic trials are needed to assess differential cultivar responses to abiotic stresses, mainly in relation to droughts, salinity and climate change.
 Thus, the panel considers that the existing collaboration of IWLMP with BIGMP is very important and needs to be further developed, which calls for additional time of the IWLMP staff involved.
 In order to respond to research needs on droughts and climate change, it is advisable that a new position be opened within IWLMP, mostly oriented to the hydrological/ meteorological and physics aspects of droughts and climate change.

 Response: Accepted in principle.
 ICARDA is in the process of recruiting two specialists in IWLMP, one on hydrology and the other on water resources management.
 The Hydrologist will be selected and oriented to cover the aspects of hydrological and physics aspects of droughts and climate change, in addition to other hydrological matters.
-This will also be coordinated with the work on drought and climate change conducted by GISU, BIGM, and other Programs.
+This will also be coordinated with the work on drought and climate change conducted by GISU, BIGM, DSIPS and other Programs.

 Recommendation 4: The main strategy adopted to ensure the integration of socioeconomic and policy dimensions of water and land management rests on the implementation of community based and development oriented research projects carried out at regional or local level.
 In order to reinforce the capacity of research teams to effectively implement community based and participatory research, IWLMP has made an important effort in terms of capacity building and training.
 The panel recommends that the strategy aimed at integrating socioeconomic and gender issues in IWLMP training activities be reinforced and systemized.

 Response: Accepted.
 ICARDA agrees that socioeconomic and gender issues should be part of IWLMP’s research and training activities.
 This will be pursued jointly with SEPRP.
-Several training activities conducted by IWLMP in the past have included socioeconomic and gender issues, and the involvement from the outset in new projects of SEPRP will be ensured.
-ICARDA will work on enhancing further this integration, especially with respect to gender issues, in future research and training activities of the Program.
+Several training activities conducted by IWLMP in the past have included socioeconomic and gender issues, and the involvement of SEPRP from the outset in new projects will be ensured.
+ICARDA will work on enhancing further this integration of joint research, especially with respect to gender issues, in future research and training activities.

 Recommendation 5: Relative to the integration of socioeconomic and policy issues into water and land management research, areas of improvements have been identified under item 1 of Section 4 and item 2 of section 5.
 Thus, The Panel considers the need for additional efforts that should provide for: (1) Integrating socioeconomic analyses in the different phases of the research process: diagnosis, technology development, including on farm trials, and ex-post evaluation of technological innovations; (2) Reinforcing the move from a technology transfer approach to a participatory technological innovation approach; (3) Assessing the costs and benefits (of financial and social nature) associated with the adoption of the innovation; (4) Creating base information required to support research on policies; and (5) Evaluating the implications of land tenure systems and of institutional arrangements for technological innovations and adoption of improved systems.